-• Any QI required to report an amount to a withholding rate pool and

-• An NQI or flow-through entity that has not transmitted a valid Form W-8 or other valid documentation to another withholding agent together with the required withholding statement.
+- Any QI, WP, or WT required to report an amount to a withholding rate pool. - An NQI or flow-through entity that has not transmitted a valid Form W-8 or other valid documentation to another withholding agent together with the required withholding statement.